ShrutikaSingh/HD5-TIFF-IMAGE-GENERATION/README.md

        - **JPEG** (Lossy)
        - **Deflate** (Lossless)
      - TIFF is effective for compressing images with large uniform regions, such as microscopic images.
+8. **Understanding and Applying different optimisation techniques mage Processing Optimizations**

+   1. **Numba for JIT Compilation**:
+      - Numba, the JIT (Just-In-Time) compilation, enhances performance via Just-In-Time compilation and parallel execution.

+   2. **Pre-allocated Memory**:
+      - Allocates memory upfront, which is more efficient in the sense that reused memory does not need to be reallocated at the time when the program is running.

+   3. **Concurrent File I/O**:
+      - Utilizes the `ThreadPoolExecutor` so that I/O tag on reading files is minimized, whereas I/O concurrency of file writing is improved.

+   4. **Progress Monitoring**:
+      - Employs TQDM to give progress indications in real-time, thus increasing user experience.

+   5. **Performance Timing**:
+      - Monitors execution times of specific regions to detect where the bottleneck is.

+   6. **Parallel Loop Execution**:
+      - The operation of parallel processing on large arrays is done concurrently via `prange`, which dramatically improves CPU utilization.

+   7. **In-place Image Modifications**:
+      - This is the direct modifiable of the array data for memory saving and for better performance.

+   8. **File Compression**:
+      - Reducing the size of a file while maintaining or improving its speed can be achieved by zipping or compressing HDF5 files during storage.

 8. **Performing Experiment for finding which image would be better for generatioin and storing between TIFF & HD5:**